Peter Klepec

-Statue of Petər Klepəc by Marijan Leš in Mali Lug.
+Statue of Peter Klepec by Marijan Leš in Mali Lug.

-Petər Klepəc (Peter Klepec, Petar Klepoc, dial.
-Pitr Kljepc) is a legendary character in the Slavic folklore of the Kupa river valley.
-The most prominent stories involve Klepəc being granted supernatural strength, with which he uses a log as a weapon during a battle.
-The more historical accounts from Mali Lug have an 18th-century setting, but the more legendary accounts match are set in the 16th or 15th century, possibly indicating narrative conflation.
-The historical Klepəc served in the Army of the Archduchy of Austria, while the stories assigned to him date from the early Ottoman–Habsburg wars through the early 18th century.
+Peter Klepec, (Petar Klepac, dial.
+Petər Klepəc, Pitr Kljepc) is a legendary character in the Slavic folklore of the Kupa river valley.
+The most prominent stories involve Klepec being granted supernatural strength, with which he uses a log as a weapon during a battle.
+The more historical accounts from Mali Lug have an 18th-century setting, but the more legendary accounts are set in the 16th or 15th century, possibly indicating narrative conflation.
+The historical Klepec served in the Army of the Archduchy of Austria, while the stories assigned to him date from the early Ottoman–Habsburg wars through the early 18th century.